bihor/fp_masterquiz/Documentation/Configuration/Index.rst

-	startPageUid                integer     UID of the page where to restart (listPid). showPageUid                 integer     UID of the single-page of a quiz (detailPid). resultPageUid               integer     UID of the page where to show quiz results. defaultQuizUid              integer     UID of the quiz to show.
+	startPageUid                integer     UID of the page where to restart (listPid). showPageUid                 integer     UID of the single-page of a quiz (detailPid). resultPageUid               integer     UID of the page where to show quiz results. highscorePageUid            integer     UID of the page where to show a highscore. defaultQuizUid              integer     UID of the quiz to show.
 1 showAnswerPage              boolean     Show an answer page after every submit?
 1 showOwnAnswers              integer     Show the answers of the quiz taker?
 0,1 or 2.
 2